Add and Configure Immunizations in PCC EHR

 The Immunizations component can appear on any chart note, and a clinician can always search and find any immunization order.
 You can save clinicians’ time by putting specific immunizations right on your practice’s chart notes, so they will be available with a single click.
 For example, you can add the age-appropriate immunizations to chart note protocols for each well visit.
 Then a user could more easily click to order each immunization for that visit, instead of having to type in the shots they need.

-Read the Add Specific Imms to a Protocol help article to learn more.
+Read the Add Age-Appropriate Immunizations to a Chart Note Protocol to learn more.

 Map Z23 and Billing Procedure Codes to an Immunization Order